tshepang/blog/content/The Chronicles of Narnia: Prince Caspian (2008).md

 As so often happens, it baffles me why so many critics [found this any good].
-The only thing worthy of praise is the sea good, who happens to embody some of the best water effects I\'ve seen yet.
+The only thing worthy of praise is the sea good, who happens to embody some of the best water effects I've seen yet.
 Everything else was just bland (cinematography, costumes, battles, acting, story, production and creature design, character development), just like the first movie.